danjohnson3141/Jekyll-Test/GET-&#47;posts&#47;users&#47;:user_id.md

 =
 #### Parameters

-:user_id

-This is passed in through the URL.
-It is derived from the 'id' field on the 'users' table.
+:user_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'users' table.

 =
 ####JSON request example: